-- Mr. Occhialini is entering his second year of teaching at Mohegan Elementary School and his 4th year total as a physical education teacher.
+- Mr. Occhialini is entering his third year of teaching at Mohegan Elementary School and his 5th year total as a physical education teacher.
 Prior to Mohegan Elementary School, Mr. Occhialini was a physical education teacher in New London, CT.
 Mr. Occhialini received his degree for physical and health education at Central Connecticut State University.
 He is now working towards a M.A. degree in curriculum and instruction through the University of Saint Joseph in West Hartford, CT.
 Mr. Occhialini is also a Montville High School graduate.
 He loves all types of activities but his favorites are soccer and golf.
 If you have any questions for Mr. Occhialini you can contact him at the email below.

 - The mission of the physical education program at Mohegan Elementary School is to provide each student with the opportunity to develop into a physically literate individual in our society.
 Each student will have the opportunity to explore and find an activity that they can enjoy for the rest of their life.
 Every student will leave Mohegan school with the tools to live a lifelong healthy lifestyle.